REI Co-op Half Dome SL 2+

 - We’d love to see an even lighter, standard-sized version become available (and we miss the old 4 Plus for casual camping trips).

-The REI Co-op Half Dome SL 2+ successfully builds on its predecessor and remains at the top of the heap in the sub-$300 backpacking tent category.
-A strong competitor is MSR’s Elixir 2 tent, which shares a similar design to their core Hubba Hubba NX, but with a wallet-friendlier build, more durable materials (including a 70D floor and 68D fly) and less mesh, and a roomier interior.
-Moreover, at $250 with the footprint included, it’s $29 cheaper than the Half Dome SL 2+.
+The REI Co-op Half Dome SL 2+ successfully builds on its predecessor and remains at the top of the heap in the sub-$350 backpacking tent category.
+A strong competitor is MSR’s Elixir 2 tent, which shares a similar design to their core Hubba Hubba, but with a wallet-friendlier build, more durable materials (including a 70D floor and 68D fly), and a roomier interior.
+Moreover, at $320 with the footprint included, it’s only $9 more than the Half Dome SL 2+.
 If you want the extra privacy and increased warmth and wind protection that comes with the Elixir’s solid fabric on the tent body, the MSR is a good buy.
-But the Half Dome is larger in every dimension and weighs 1 pound 2.5 ounces less, which is a pretty hard-to-beat combination.
+But the Half Dome is larger in every dimension and weighs over 1 pound less, which is a pretty hard-to-beat combination.

 Marmot’s Tungsten 2 is another budget-oriented design from a reputable tent brand.
-Where the Tungsten gets the clear edge over the Half Dome is value: at $214 including the footprint, it undercuts the Half Dome by a considerable $65 while remaining pretty competitive in terms of floor area (32 sq. ft.) and weight (5 lbs.
-4 oz. all in).
+Where the Tungsten gets the clear edge over the Half Dome is value: at $249 including the footprint, it undercuts the Half Dome by a considerable $80 while remaining pretty competitive in terms of floor area (30.1 sq. ft.) and weight (5 lbs.
+14.2 oz. all in).
 But given the choice, we’d stretch the budget to the Half Dome.
-It’s more spacious inside, has larger and better-designed vestibules, and is made with higher-quality materials overall (although the Tungsten’s floor is thicker at 68D).
+It’s more spacious inside, has larger and better-designed vestibules, and is made with higher-quality materials overall.
 Unless you’re on a strict budget and can’t wait for one of REI’s coupons to bring down the cost, we prefer the Half Dome.

-A final alternative to consider is Nemo’s Firefly 2P, which an excellent example of the weight you can save by stepping up in price.
-At $350 and 3 pounds 5 ounces all in, the Nemo undercuts the Half Dome by over a pound and a half without compromising in durability (it has a 68D floor and 15D fly and is a surprisingly tough tent).
-However, you do sacrifice overall livability with a snugger interior (especially in width, which is listed at 50 in. compared to the Half Dome’s 56 in.), and its asymmetrical floor tapers at one end, which makes it harder for two campers to sleep head-to-toe.
+A final alternative to consider is Big Agnes' Salt Creek SL2, which a goo example of the weight you can save by stepping up in price.
+At $350 and 4 pounds 1 ounce all in, the Big Agnes undercuts the Half Dome by over 10 ounces without compromising in durability.
+However, you do sacrifice roominess with a snugger interior (a relatively tight 28 sq. ft.), and its asymmetrical floor tapers at one end, which makes it harder for two campers to sleep head-to-toe.
 Unless the increase in weight is a deal breaker for you, we consider the Half Dome the more well-rounded option.

 Editor’s note: We usually provide a live price comparison table below our outdoor gear reviews, but the Half Dome is sold exclusively by REI Co-op.
 You can see the Half Dome SL 2+ page here and support us in the process.
 Thanks!